parnustk/lisbackend/README.md

     sudo a2ensite lis.local.conf && sudo a2ensite lis.local-ssl.conf &&
         sudo a2enmod ssl && sudo service apache2 restart

+More apache modules:

+    sudo a2enmod headers
+    sudo a2enmod rewrite

 ### Set up ORM DB connection

 Add database in your local MySQL(or other) server.
 MySQL possible collation for database is utf8 bin - enables UTF8 safe case-sensitivity.